revolter/BotDetection-Algorithm/README.md

-#BotDetection
+# BotDetection

-The reddit bot that detects other reddit bots.
+The reddit bot that detects other bots.

-##Introduction
+## Introduction

 This repository hosts an Artifical Neural Network (ANN) that can be used to detect comment spambots on Reddit.
 Using 9 key statistics and over 400 examples, the bot is able to successfully classify most users with high confidence.
 The Neural Network itself is a basic feed-forward, with hyperparameters as follows: